haesemeyer/ZebraTrack/docs/index.md

 ---

 ## Overview
+{% include github-link.html link="haesemeyer/ZebraTrack" name="ZebraTrack" %}
-[ZebraTrack](https://github.com/haesemeyer/ZebraTrack) is as a lightweight program to track freely swimming larval zebrafish in realtime and perform behavioral experiments.
+is as a lightweight program to track freely swimming larval zebrafish in realtime and perform behavioral experiments.
 A simple [User interface]({{ github.site.url }}/user_interface/) relays a high-speed camera feed and allows selecting experimental parameters as well as running experiments.
 {% include image.html